mwydmuch/napkinXC/README.md

 ## Building executable

-napkinXC can be also build as executable using:
+napkinXC can also be built using:

 ```
 cmake .
-make -j
+make
 ```